NinaLisakowski/Flow2Week2/README.md

 The "Fetch and Promises" exercises can be found in three different projects.
 - 1-3 is found in 'SPAExerciseDay3/code_simple_SPA'
 - 4 is found in 'code_jsonserver_with_errors'
 - The part of the exercise that says 'Create a Single Page Application that uses our cool API :-)' can be found in 'code_simple_SPA'.
-Note that it is DIFFERENT than the 'SPAExerciseDay3/code_simple_SPA'.
+Note! it is DIFFERENT than the 'SPAExerciseDay3/code_simple_SPA'.
+This day had a lot of struggles.

 ## 05.03.2020 - Thursday
 I didn't do the "CORS and Single Page Application (SPA)" exercise.